Tips to Make Diwali Interesting without Firecrackers

 - If you’re having a Diwali party for children, organize a story-telling session for the children.
 Involve other mothers in the neighborhood, arrange for props and the costumes, invest in some sound effects and you can have a room full of excited young audience.
 Firecrackers?
 They will surely not miss them if they get to see a performance of interesting mythological stories

-- Food: Any Indian festival celebration is incomplete without delicious festive food and sweets.
+- Delicious Food: Any Indian festival celebration is incomplete without delicious festive food and sweets.
 Even the fussiest eaters of the lot, enjoy indulging in the wide assortment of delicacies.

 - Prepare a variety of healthy food items, which would tickle the little taste buds and keep the love for the festival ticking